bazhdarrzgar/Docker_Learning_With_Mosh/Lesson 1.md

-## What is docker: docker is platform that provide holding your project with this dependence without installing in new machine or setting up the configuration for it.
+## What is Docker and Some Note:

+* docker is platform that provide holding your project with this dependence without installing in new machine or setting up the configuration for it.

 * Problem Before :